bwat47/turndown-plugin-gfm/README.md

 This is a fork of @truto/turndown-plugin-gfm with some minor changes:

 - Fixed table conversion issue related to header separator detection.
+- Fixed table conversion issue where cell content could be over-escaped.
 - Updated eslint config and fixed lint errors.

 ## 📦 Installation